RISHI27-dot/rishi27-dot.github.io/midway_blog/home.md

 # <span style="color:#5DADE2"> My experience as a GSoC contributor in libcamera </span>

 This is the first time I am contributing to an open source project.
 Like most of the people who are new to the open source world I was intimidated by the huge codebase of libcamera.
-Like all other GStreamer elements libcamerasrc uses the GObject programming model along with GLib.
+Like all other GStreamer elements libcamerasrc uses the <span style="color:#9CF110 "> GObject </span> programming model along with <span style="color:#9CF110 "> GLib </span>
 At first I found it quite difficult to study the code base.
 I learned how object orientation is done in using the GObject, following this I studied how the libcamera gstreamer element uses the GObject and GLib along with the libcamera exposed API to make a source element in the gstreamer pipeline.
 After understanding what all the functions do by looking at the  GStreamer upstream documentation, GObject and GLib documentation for API reference I got a clear picture of the code base.
 My mentor Umang and Vedant helped me a lot in understanding the code base and clearing the doubts I had.